 Mind-Body Relaxation Techniques

 Meditation may be the most popular mind-body relaxation technique, but it isn’t the only one.

-Here’s a sampling of others that have proven useful for anxiety and been embraced by super-achievers.
+Here’s a sampling of other techniques that have proven useful for anxiety and been embraced by super-achievers:

 Hypnosis is a trance state that’s characterized by increased relaxation, suggestibility, and imagination.

 It is thought to work by altering brainwave patterns.
 (23)

 A large body of scientific research confirms the benefits of hypnosis for disorders with a stress-related component, including anxiety.
 (24)